This post contains affiliate links. Read my disclosure policy here.

 How to make Vegan Lemon Cupcakes (Step-by-Step Photos)

-To start, preheat your oven to 350°F (177°C) and place 12 muffin liners in a standard muffin pan.
+To start, preheat your oven to 350°F (177°C) and place 12 liners in a standard muffin pan.
 Alternatively, skip the liners and lightly grease each slot instead.

 Tips for a successful baking experience: